tuanhn128/cs131_notes_dev/_chapters/pixels/images_and_transformations.md

 to why ML could be useful in the ﬁeld of computer vision.

-![Figure 1: An optical illusion where the shapes in the picture appear to be moving.
-Source: Lecture

-15, Slide 8](/assets/images/catordog.png)

 <div class="fig figcenter fighighlight">
   <img src="{{ site.baseurl }}/assets/images/optical illusion.png">
   <div class="figcaption">Figure 1: An optical illusion where the shapes in the picture appear to be moving.
 Source: Lecture